 Unlike some careers, don’t figure that you’ll “learn SEO copywriting” in a few months – and that’s all you’ll need to do.
 I’m still learning.
 I’m still researching.
 It’s a never-ending process.

+If you enjoy learning in a conference environment, events like Pubcon and Search Marketing Expo run content panels.
+AWAI runs web writing workshops.
 Occasionally, there are local workshops too – you can always check with an SEO copywriter you like and see if he/she is running anything in your area.

 What should you avoid?
 Learning the ropes from message boards (where the information could be wrong) and books (where the information may be outdated.)
 Stick to constantly-updated resources and you’ll be fine.